 Let us jump right on to how to knock laziness out of your teenager.

 Monitor their achievement

-The main reason for lack of motivation during the teenage phase is because no one monitors their achievement.
+The main reason of lack of motivation during teenager is because no one monitors their achievement.
 Or takes interest in it.

 They soon get into the mode “who cares?”, “Why do we need to put in this effort?”

 They start thinking that they are just wasting their time and effort.
 It will become meaningless to them.

 So, pay attention.
 Monitor their achievements.
 Guide them and celebrate with them.
 All this will show your teen that that their achievements are meaningful and make them feel that what they are doing is important to you.

 This involvement and monitoring also helps in good academic performance while it also helps to knock laziness out of your teenager.
 To know more read our article academic performance.